httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 Client-Cert-Chain:
-: Conveys the certificate chain used for validation of the end-entity certificate used by the client in the TLS handshake from the reverse proxy to the origin server.
+: Conveys the certificate chain used for validation of the end-entity certificate provided by the client in the TLS handshake with the reverse proxy from the proxy to the origin server.

 ## Encoding